scm-manager/scm-manager/docs/en/administration/scm-server.md

 displayToc: true
 ---

-SCM-Manager can be configured in several ways.
+SCM-Manager v3 can be configured in several ways.
 We recommend using `config.yml` to have most of the settings in one place.
 However, if required, each option in this configuration can also be set via environment variables.
 See the relevant topics below for more information.

-## Change log level
+## Logging

 The log level can be configured in the `config.yml`.
 You can change the root log level to change the log level globally for all loggers.